Mario & Luigi: Bowser's Inside Story: Plot

 Bowser is freed from the safe and tracks down Fawful in Peach's transformed castle.
 After Bowser defeats Midbus, the Dark Star's seal is broken.
-Fawful starts absorbing its power until Bowser punches him away, and it enters Bowser's body, where it leeches on his cells and absorbs his DNA, allowing it to copy his abilities.
-Mario and Luigi, who have re-entered Bowser's body, engage in battle with the Dark Star, and emerge victorious, but it escapes, and uses Bowser's DNA to start to become a shadowy, powerful doppelgänger of Bowser named Dark Bowser, who seeks the power Fawful stole to complete the transformation.
-Fawful, meanwhile, has begun trying to locate the Dark Star to finish taking its power, but Bowser finds and defeats him.
-Soon after, however, Dark Bowser finds Fawful and inhales him, allowing it to finally complete its transformation, and it unleashes a dark storm over the Mushroom Kingdom.
-Bowser fights Dark Bowser, and inhales the Dark Star's core when it tries to get away, allowing Mario and Luigi to fight and destroy the Dark Star's core, thus destroying Dark Bowser and the Dark Star, restoring the Mushroom Kingdom to normal.
-Fawful, having been inhaled into Bowser as part of the Dark Star's core during the battle, initially feigns remorse, before suddenly self-destructing in a final effort to destroy Mario and Luigi.
-The explosion causes Bowser to regurgitate everyone that he had inhaled.
+Fawful absorbs half of its power until Bowser punches him away, and it enters Bowser's body, where it leeches on his cells and absorbs his DNA, allowing it to copy his abilities.
+Mario and Luigi, who have re-entered Bowser's body, engage in battle with the Dark Star and emerge victorious, but it escapes and uses Bowser's DNA to start to become a shadowy, powerful doppelgänger of Bowser named Dark Bowser, who seeks the power Fawful stole to complete the transformation.
+Fawful, meanwhile, has begun trying to locate the Dark Star to finish taking its power, but Bowser finds and defeats him, reducing Fawful to a bug-like blob.
+Soon after, however, Dark Bowser finds Fawful and inhales him, allowing it to complete its transformation, and it unleashes a dark storm over the Mushroom Kingdom.
+Bowser fights Dark Bowser, and inhales Fawful, who has fused with the Dark Star’s core, allowing Mario and Luigi to fight and destroy the Dark Star's core, thus destroying Dark Bowser and the Dark Star, restoring the Mushroom Kingdom to normal.
+Fawful initially feigns remorse, before suddenly self-destructing in a final effort to destroy Mario and Luigi.
+The explosion causes Bowser to regurgitate them and everyone else he had inhaled.
 Bowser is enraged by the discovery, and attacks Mario and Luigi.

-During the credits, the Mario Bros. battle Bowser.
-He is defeated, suffering many injuries in the process, and retreats back to his castle.
+During the credits, the Mario Bros battle Bowser.
+He is defeated, suffering many injuries in the process, and retreats to his castle.
 The two castles are also rebuilt.
 In a post-credits scene, Bowser's minions return their loyalty to him and Peach sends Bowser a cake as gratitude for his unintentionally heroic efforts.